rtCamp/docs.rtcamp.com/rtmedia/developer/api/json-api/index.markdown

 #### Like Methods

-Methods available for like/unlike, get likes for a media
+Methods available for like and unlike, get likes for a media

 ##### [POST] like_media

-**Toggle:  **method allows to like/unlike a media
+**Toggle:  **method allows to like and unlike a media

 **Request Format**